dali-lab/crud-template-backend-postgres/README.md

 ## Setup

 1. clone repo and `npm install`
-2. Install Postgres + management tool
+2. Install PostgreSQL + management tool
   - Windows
     - Install [Windows Subsystem for Linux (WSL)](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview)
-    - Follow directions [here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-postgresql) to install Postgres on WSL
+    - Follow directions [here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-postgresql) to install PostgreSQL on WSL
     - Install [pgAdmin](https://www.pgadmin.org/)
-    - Follow directions [here](https://www.vultr.com/docs/install-pgadmin-4-for-postgresql-database-server-on-ubuntu-linux/) to connect pgAdmin to PostgresS and WSL
+    - Follow directions [here](https://www.vultr.com/docs/install-pgadmin-4-for-postgresql-database-server-on-ubuntu-linux/) to connect pgAdmin to PostgreSQL and WSL
   - MacOS
     - Ensure [Homebrew](https://brew.sh/) is installed
-    - Run `brew install postgresql` if Postgres isn't installed
+    - Run `brew install postgresql` if PostgreSQL isn't installed
-    - If you'd like to use a GUI to interact with Postgres, download one.
+    - If you'd like to use a GUI to interact with PostgreSQL, download one.
 We recommend [Postico](https://eggerapps.at/postico/)
-3. Create a Postgres DB called `backend_template` if setting up locally, using your GUI of choice (Postico or pgAdmin).
+3. Create a PostgreSQL DB called `backend_template` if setting up locally, using your GUI of choice (Postico or pgAdmin).
 4. Create a `.env` file in the root directory
   - Should be in the following format:
   - ```